sanketshreeemal/react-tenant/paths/database-structure-instructions.md

 - Do not have a popup form.
 Instead, have the form embedded within the page.
 Easier UI and better for mobile interactions.
 - The button on the dashboard page should be identical to the add tenant button.
 Right now it is slightly off.
 The "+" in front is a great design element.
 - In addition to the button, there is also a new tab created in the navigation bar.
 This should not be there.
 Can add the buildign logo to the button itself, that is a nice touch.
+- Add a feature where a user can download an excel file with the pre-populated template and then use that excel file to add all the data and when they upload the excel file the database in the back end for this website gets automatically updated in the right fields and usable immediately.
+- When submitting the form, have the button say "add property" instead of "add unit"

 ---